rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 Query Params:
 - `limit`: The number of projects to list, optional, default is 24.
+- `token`: The pagination token for listing the next set of results.
 - `keywords`: A list of strings that the description and title should contain.
 All returned projects will contain at least one keyword from this list.
 Default is the empty list.
 - `majors`: A list of majors that the owner and collaborator should have.
 All returned projects will contain at least one contributor with at least one of the specified majors.
 - `skills`: A list of skills that were used on the project.
 All returned projects will have at least one of the skills listed.